chaojian-zhang/FluentSynth/README.md

 Sharps are indicated by a pound sign (#) and flats are indicated by an ampersand (&): `[c# d& e f# g&]`.

 At the moment there is no capacity to parse something like `f##` or `g&&` - you need to manually convert it to `g` or `f`.

+### Multiple Instruments

+Syntax is slightly different from single-line measures.

+The score must start with `Mode: Multi-Instrument` line.
+Then the next valid content line must specify tempo and time signature: `(120) 4/4`.
+One can use `#` to denote comment lines.

+Each "group" line is like this: `<Group Name>:<Group Instrument> <Measures>`.
+The `<Group Name>:<Group Instrument>` part uniquely identify a group.
+It's possible to have the same `<Group Name>` with different instruments, which are identified as different groups.
+Different groups do not need to have same number of measures - they will play together for so long as the measures can support.
+E.g. `Piano 1:Piano [C C G G] [A A G/2] [F F E E] [D D C/2]`

 ## TODO